html-next/flexi/README.md

 **app/services/device/layout**

-This service contains your breakpoints as well as booleans which indicate when a given breakpoint is active.
+This service contains your breakpoints, as well as booleans which indicate when a given breakpoint is active.

 This service also contains two booleans that can be used for orientation